CenterForDigitalHumanities/rerum/readme.md

 projects, applications in development, or because of funding requirements, we hope that your machine enjoys talking to others and releases its gnats of knowledge into the Interwebs.

+RERUM Install Information
+To use your own instance RERUM, here are a few things to know:

+   - RERUM will work with any server, we have implemented on a Linux system with RedHat.
+   - Java 6+
+   - The datbasing software used in MongoDB since all entries in the DB are JSON blobs.
+   - min 3GB HD space
+   - RERUM uses HTTP protocols to do CRUD operations from the client.
+   - HTTP GET requests must be open on port 80